top of page

 Employment

 Currently, I work as a PostDoctoral Fellow at the Center for Research on Learning and Technology, as a member of the EngageAI Institute.
-I help to design narrative storylines for game-based learning environments where students can investigate socio-scientific issues such as the role of community gardens in food justice.
-I collaborate with researchers in both Core AI and AI in Education to design and iterate on adaptive AI-driven narratives, embodied conversational agents driven by large-language models that can support the inquiry process, and multimodal learning analytics that utilize advances in computer vision to better understand learner engagement.
+I help to design narrative storylines for both 2D visual novels and 3D games where students can investigate socio-scientific issues such as the role of community gardens in food justice.
+I collaborate with researchers in both Core AI and AI in Education to ethically design conversational agents (aka chatbots) driven by large-language models that can support the inquiry process, as well as multimodal learning analytics that utilize advances in computer vision to better understand learner engagement.
+As a part of my work, I also design and build educational visual novels in the Ren'Py Visual Novel Engine.

 Teaching

 I have taught several undergraduate courses about theories of teaching and learning, including Educational Psychology for Elementary Teachers and Educational Psychology for All Grades.
 I have taught both in-person and in asynchronous online contexts.
-Currently, I am teaching a graduate-level course titled AI in Education, a new course offering that I have designed for the IU Learning Sciences program that emphasizes theoretical, ethical, and critical layers of designing and implementing AI tools for learning.
+I also taught a graduate-level course about AI in Education, a new course offering that I designed for the IU Learning Sciences program that emphasizes theoretical, ethical, and critical layers of designing and implementing AI tools for learning.

 Education